Overlap reduction functions for pulsar timing arrays and astrometry: Wigner -matrix

 In the main text (e.g. Eq.~(\ref{eq:z_ydz})), we consider the transformation from the coordinates where the $z$-axis is aligned with the GW propagation direction ($\hat k \parallel \hat z$) to general coordinates.
 Let us here relate the angular coefficients in the two coordinates by using the above expressions.
 In general, we can expand some function of $\hat n$ as

-where $\hat n$ is defined in the coordinates with $\hat k$ aligned along the $z$-axis.
+where the subscript $\hat k$ means that $\hat n$ is defined in the coordinates with $\hat k$ aligned along the $z$-axis.
 We now move to other coordinates where $\hat \Omega (\neq \hat k)$ is aligned along the $z$-axis.
 Even if the physical observation direction is fixed, the coordinate transformation changes the observation direction vector as $\hat n \rightarrow \hat n'$.
 That is, we have

-We here relate $Y_{\ell m}(\hat n|\hat k)$ and $Y_{\ell m}(\hat n'|\hat \Omega)$ using Wigner $D$-matrix.
+We here relate $Y_{\ell m}(\hat n)$ and $Y_{\ell m}(\hat n')$ using Wigner $D$-matrix.
 We here define $R$ as

-The Euler angles are $\alpha = \phi_k$ and $\beta = \theta_k$, where $\hat k = (\sin \theta_k \cos \phi_k, \sin \theta_k \sin \phi_k, \cos \theta_k)$ in the $\hat \Omega \parallel \hat z$ coordinates.
+The Euler angles are $\alpha = \phi_\Omega$ and $\beta = \theta_\Omega$, where $\hat \Omega = (\sin \theta_\Omega \cos \phi_\Omega, \sin \theta_\Omega \sin \phi_\Omega, \cos \theta_\Omega)$ in the $\hat k \parallel \hat z$ coordinates.
 The final Euler angle $\gamma$ is arbitrary and we take $\gamma = 0$ in this work, which corresponds to make the polarization of `$+$', `$\times$', `$x$', and `$y$' aligned with $\hat \theta$ and $\hat \phi$ directions~\cite{AnilKumar:2023kvt}.
 Then, we obtain

 Using this and Eq.~(\ref{eq:y_dy}), we obtain

 Substituting this into Eq.~(\ref{eq:f_nk_nome}), we finally obtain

 This corresponds to the relation in Eq.~(\ref{eq:z_ydz}).